Superior Sensor Technology is committed to protecting the environment by minimizing the amount of hazardous substances in our devices.

 Regulation of Very High Concern Chemicals

 The goal of the European Union REACH (EC1907/2006) regulation is to improve the protection of human health and the environment through better and earlier identification of very high concern chemical substances.
-This regulation encompasses four distinct processes; namely, registration, evaluation, authorization and restriction of chemicals.
+This regulation encompasses four distinct processes; registration, evaluation, authorization and restriction of chemicals.
 REACH came into effect on June 1, 2007 with various phases defined over the next decade.
 It also established the European Chemicals Agency to manage the technical, scientific and administrative aspects of REACH.
 Based on this regulation, the European Chemicals Agency must be notified of the presence of substances of very high concern (SVHC) in products when the total quantity used is more than one metric tonne (1000 Kg) per year and the SVHC is more than 0.1% of the mass of the object.
 The REACH regulation applies to all chemicals imported or produced in the EU.

 Conflict Minerals – Business Ethics